Beyond Factual Accuracy: Evaluating Coverage of Diverse Factual Information in Long-form Text Generation: Introduction

-This paper introduces \framework,\footnote{ICAT: \underline{I}nformation \underline{C}overage \& \underline{A}ccuracy in \underline{T}ext.
-Code is publicly available at \url{https://github.com/algoprog/ICAT}} a reference-free evaluation framework for long-form text generation that considers both factual accuracy and coverage of diverse factual information.
-Inspired by FActScore \cite{min-etal-2023-factscore} and VERISCORE \cite{song-etal-2024-veriscore}, \framework breaks down the generated long text into atomic claims.
+\framework first breaks down the generated long text into atomic claims.
 Through retrieval from a (reliable) corpus $C$ or the Web, \framework verifies each atomic claim to ensure its factuality.
 To measure completeness and coverage of diverse facts, \framework requires \textit{a set of diverse aspects} to compute an \textit{alignment} between each atomic factual claim in the LLM response and the set of diverse aspects.
-We study three implementations of the \framework framework as follows: \framework-M assumes that a ground-truth set of diverse claims are obtained manually and is available to the evaluation framework.
-It also assumes that the groundtruth relevance annotation for each document in the corpus $C$ to each aspect is provided.
-Using this information, the retrieval model can identify which aspect is being covered by each atomic factual claim in the LLM response. \framework-S similarly assumes that a groundtruth set of diverse claims are obtained manually, however no aspect-level relevance judgment is available.
-Therefore, it uses an LLM to conduct pseudo-labeling and performing alignment between the atomic factual claims and the set of aspects.
-On the other hand, \framework-A assumes that the aspect set is not available, so it first uses an LLM to automatically generate diverse aspects of the input and then conduct pseudo-labeling for alignment, as is done in the second variant.
+We study three implementations of the \framework framework with different assumptions on the availability of aspects and alignment methods.

 In our experiments, we use ClueWeb \cite{clueweb09} as the retrieval corpus.
 We solely focus on the English documents of the ClueWeb collection.
-For web-based grounding, we use the Brave Search API.
-For experiments, we rely on the input topics from the TREC Web Track \cite{trec09, trec10, trec11, trec12}.
-The argument for this decision is based on the fact that TREC Web Track topics have also been used for search result diversification.
-This means that the topics include up to 7 subtopics (aspects) and documents are provided with aspect-level relevance annotations.
-Our experiments show that there is strong corelation of ICAT with human judgments (\framework-S and \framework-A achieving Pearson's $\rho > 0.4$), showcasing the utility of this framework for evaluating coverage of diverse factual information in LLM responses without human input.
+In addition to custom open-source retrieval from ClueWeb, we explore web-based grounding using the Brave Search API.
+For experiments, we rely on the input queries from the TREC Web Track \cite{trec09, trec10, trec11, trec12}.
+The argument for this decision is based on the fact that TREC Web Track queries have also been used for search result diversification.
+This means that the queries include up to 7 aspects and documents are provided with aspect-level relevance annotations.
+Our experiments show that there is relatively strong corelation of ICAT with human judgments, showcasing the utility of this framework for evaluating coverage of diverse factual information in LLM responses without human input.